-The gaudy wealth of Ipanema and Copacabana are juxtaposed with the crowded poverty of the favelas, often resulting in violent clashes and crimes, its no wonder there is a growing concern for Rios reputation.
+The wealth of Ipanema and Copacabana are dramatically juxtaposed to the crowded poverty in the city's favelas, which often results in violent clashes and crimes. no wonder there is a growing concern for Rios reputation.

-You may be able to negotiate a flat rate with a cab driver but if you're looking for a budget option, try to join up with a half-full van that is about to set off.
-The driver will want to maximise his return on the round trip and at that point, anything is a bonus.
+You may be able to negotiate a flat rate with a cab driver, but if you're looking for a budget option, try to jump onboard a half-full van that is about to set off.
+The driver will want to maximise his return on the round trip, so extra passengers are a bonus.

-If you want to take your time, the best bet is to take the train up.
-It costs $R36 for a return trip, including the $R5 park entrance fee.
+If you want to take your time, the best bet is to take the tram up.
+The return ticket includes the price for the entrance fee.

 Unfortunately, as one of Rio's most popular tourist destinations, it's not a very well kept secret.
 There are long waits for the cable car in the early evening.
 The trip takes two legs as well, stopping at the smaller Urca Hill on the way, so you'll have to queue twice.